 Live Music Now enjoys an enviable loyalty from its staff who are passionate about the work they deliver.
 We have declared and documented our internal culture and are committed to the ongoing training and development of all those who work with us.
 We recognise that we need broader lived experience and diverse voices within our team and have therefore contracted Inc Arts Ltd to undertake key consultancy in reviewing our recruitment policies, performance management systems, communications, and strategy in order to develop a more inclusive and diverse organisation.
-This will be an ongoing process as we unpick and redevelop existing structures and systems and work to make Live Music Now an open and inclusive employer.
+This new process has been implemented with a significant increase in the diversity of candidates represented on our shortlists and recent hiring.
+We are continuing to invest in the ongoing process of becoming an open, inclusive and supportive employer.